DevCrew-io/camerakit-flutter/README.md

 ```
 # Get group lenses

-to get group lenses you need to pass concerned list of group ids to the function.
+To get group lenses you need to pass concerned list of group ids to the function.

 ```dart